Tobe opens the door to the women of the town on the day of the funeral, and then he leaves by the back door.

 (Since Emily was seventy-four when she died, these guys must be near that age or older.)

 The narrator says that these men are confused about time, because they don't see the past as a "road" that they get father and farther away from, but as "a huge meadow which no winter ever quite touches" (5.2).

 This meadow of the past is only "divided from them by" the last decade (5.2).

-(We think that the narrator is basically saying that for these men, the past is a huge lush playground that never changes.
-Since the men aren't actually in that past literally, they still feel separated from it by time.)
+The narrator is basically saying that for these men, the past is a huge lush playground that never changes.
+Since the men aren't actually in that past, they still feel separated from it by time.

 Anyhow, the narrator says that town already knows that upstairs in Miss Emily's house there is a certain room, a room that "no one had seen in forty years" (5.3).

 They know they will have to break down the door to get in there.

 Out of decency, they wait until after Miss Emily is buried before they do the deed.